 We like to use sermon series.
 Sometimes folks receive a small item to help them remember the main message of the series.
 For instance, the entire congregation once got a piece of sea glass during one of our series.
 Sometimes we use our communion table as a worship center to help folks remember the focus for the day.
 For instance, five loaves and two fish (not live) were on the worship center one Sunday.
-Our pastor, Suzanne Schmidt, who is recent seminary graduate, has solid life experience and loves new ideas.

 We are committed to community within and beyond our walls.
 It seems every Sunday we are blessing something different – like prayer shawls for the sick, foodbags for backpacks, blankets for the people of Nepal, or our Caring Tree gifts.